 Cultivating a positive relationship with yourself is the building block for your own world.
 When you can nurture yourself and value what you can bring, you have high self-esteem and feel good about what you have to offer.
 When children are young, their self-esteem is formed early by their parents.
 They need their parents to mirror their feelings, to give them empathy, and be a stable person so that they can idealize them.
 (Kohut, The Analytical Cure)

-1. Speaking up for your needs – Saying what is vulnerable.
+Speaking up for your needs – Saying what is vulnerable.
 It is hard work to communicate and speak up for yourself.
 When you can communicate what is on your mind, you relax and feel at ease because you are not holding in your feelings.
 Be mindful of speaking out during stressful moments and taking your frustrations out on your kids, they look at you to model healthy behavior and show them how to emotionally regulate.

-2. Respect – When you respect someone, you think of him/her in high regard.
+Respect – When you respect someone, you think of him/her in high regard.
 When you show respect, it is saying that you are interested in what someone has to say and that you want to know about how he/she thinks.
 Sometimes our children come to us at the most inconvenient times, it’s not always the right time to listen, you wouldn’t just dismiss a colleague or friend so be careful not to brush your kids away.
 Treat them with respect and they will learn to treat themselves with respect.

-3. Compromise – In a good relationship, when there is a disagreement, you have to discuss and find another way so that both individuals can get their needs met.
+Compromise – In a good relationship, when there is a disagreement, you have to discuss and find another way so that both individuals can get their needs met.
 When you can figure out another solution, then it becomes a win-win situation.
 ‘My way or the Highway’ squashes independence, if you can model good communication skills it will reflect on how kids manage squabbles at schools or more serious issues when they become teenagers.
 Try to be mindful that 8pm might have been an appropriate bedtime when the kids were younger but as their bodies change and they hit puberty, maybe a later bedtime could be a good compromise.

-In a healthy relationship with boundaries, both partners (National Domestic Violence Helpline):
+In a healthy relationship with boundaries, all family members:

 · Allow each other to spend time with family and friends and do not impose “control” over the other.

 · Do not pressure others to do things that they don’t want to do, again compromise avoids so much family conflict.

 Interpersonal Communication Skills